rjohnsen/kringlecon-2022/docs/objectives/WebRing/imds_xxe_and_other_abbreviations.md

 ## Solution

 XXE means XML External Entity, which tells us we are looking for ...
 XML.
-Wireshark query
+Wireshark query finding POST requests and XML in combination:

 ```
 http.request.method == POST && xml